Seeing Stars: Final Resting Places of the Stars

 (Click here to see a partial map of this mausoleum.)

-The biggest star here is the legendary actress Jean Harlow (1911-1937), the blonde bombshell who starred in six movies with Clark Gable (beginning with "Red Dust" in 1934) and three with Spencer Tracy (both of whom are also buried here at Forest Lawn).
-She ranks with Marilyn Monroe as was one of Hollywood's biggest sex symbols.
-Unfortunately, she died at age 26.
-At her funeral, Jeanette MacDonald and Nelson Eddy sang "Oh, Sweet Mystery of Life'" in the chapel.
+The biggest star in this Sanctuary is the legendary actress Jean Harlow (1911-1937), the blonde bombshell who starred in six movies with Clark Gable (beginning with "Red Dust" in 1934) and three with Spencer Tracy (both of whom are also buried here at Forest Lawn).
+She ranks with Marilyn Monroe as one of Hollywood's biggest sex symbols.

 Funnyman Red Skelton (1913-1997) also has his own small room here, with his name over the door.
 It's the first room you'll see on the left side of this (Benediction) corridor, closest to the main hallway, and the easiest to spot for casual visitors..

 Red appeared in dozen of movie comedies (such as "I Dood It" and "The Fuller Brush Man"), on the radio, and for 20 years on TV in "The Red Skelton Show."
-He created a number of memorable comic characters, including 'Freddy the Freeloader', 'Clem Kaddiddlehopper', and the seagulls Gertrude & Heathcliffe.
+He created a number of memorable comic characters, including 'Freddy the Freeloader', 'Clem Kadiddlehopper', and the seagulls Gertrude & Heathcliffe.

 (You can see a bust of Red Skelton at the Emmy Academy's Hall of Fame.)